Im-Rises/emotion_recognition_cnn/README.md

 pip install -r requirements.txt
 ```

-With all the packages installed you'll be able to start the main.py file at the root of the project, it will start the IHM from there you can input an image or use a camera to analysis your emotions.
+With all the packages installed you'll be able to start the `app.py` file at the root of the project, it will start the HIM.
+Once the HIM is started go in your browser to this address `http://127.0.0.1:3134` allow the localhost website to use your camera and have fun.

+If you don't want to use your browser, you can use the python UI version in `emotion_recognition/prediction.py`.

 ### 2. CUDA and cuDNN installation